expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 ### `Battery.getPowerStateAsync()`

 Gets the power state of the device including the battery level, whether it is plugged in, and if the system is currently operating in Low Power Mode (iOS) or Power Saver Mode (Android).
-Displays a warning on iOS if battery monitoring is not enabled, or if attempted on iOS simulator (where monitoring is not possible)

 #### Returns